leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

     7. Polyfills already preconfigured.

 ## Dependencies
 It depends on Node.js, but what runs in it are the socket server and the npm tasks.
 The generated code will run on Adobe applications.

 Having a MySQL database server is only necessary if you need communication with one.
 If your scripts do not access a database, you do not need it.

+If you use a Database Management System (DBMS) different from MySQL, editing the server will be easy.

 ## Folder structure
 ```